 Do-It-Yourself Teeth Whitening

 You may be able to get rid of superficial stains by yourself.
-A number of at-home tooth-whitening products -- kits, strips, and toothpastes -- may lighten stains.
+A number of at-home tooth-whitening products -- kits, strips, toothpastes, and rinses-- may lighten stains.
 There are even some old-fashioned remedies you can try.
 Tooth-whitening products available on drugstore shelves use mild bleach to brighten yellow teeth.
 Toothpastes use abrasives and chemicals to remove surface stains.
 For deep stains, you may need a dentist's help.

 A home tooth-whitening kit contains carbamide peroxide, a bleach that can remove both deep and surface stains and actually changes your natural tooth color.
 If you have coffee-stained teeth, a tooth-bleaching kit can help.
 With some kits, you apply a peroxide-based gel (with a small brush) to the surface of your teeth.
 In other kits, the gel is in a tray that molds to the teeth.
 The tray must be worn daily (for 30 to 45 minutes) for a week or more.

 Tooth-whitening strips will help get rid of tooth stains.
 These strips are very thin, virtually invisible, and are coated with a peroxide-based whitening gel.
 You wear them a few minutes daily for a week or more.
 Results are visible in just a few days, and last at least a year.
 The results with strips are not as dramatic as with whitening kits, but the strips are easy to use and pretty much foolproof.